Teerapat12/huge_search/readme.md

 ### Approach

-Scan through the file and add all the elements to min Heap of Size N.
+Scan through the file and add all the elements to a min-heap with size N.
 Do another scan to print all the element with value in the Heap.

 ```